NebraLtd/Helium-Guides/docs/indoor-hotspot/overview.md

 | EAC  | Russia | 868 Mhz | In Progress | RU 864 |
 | WPC | India | 868 Mhz | In Progress | IN 865 |

-All certification related documents can be viewed at https://helium.nebra.com/certifications/indoor/
+All certification related documents can be viewed in the [certification folder for our indoor miner](https://helium.nebra.com/certifications/indoor/).

 #### Certification Codes